zack-bitcoin/amoveo-docs/blog_posts/rsa_accumulators.md

 A merkle tree with 1024 elements has proofs that are 10x longer than the equivalent RSA accumulator.
 You can only use an rsa proof instead of a merkle proof if the value being referenced is not changing in this block.
 Otherwise you would be unable to calculate the new merkle proof.

 One way to use this kind of accumulator is to just accumulate over all the data being proved in the block.
 So that if the next block happens to re-use any of the same data (without editing it), they can use a short RSA proof instead of the long merkle proof.
+Notice that this isn't a limitation in the RSA proof exactly, rather it is an incompatibility that happens when you are using RSA proofs side by side with merkle proofs.

 A miner can initially build a block with a long merkle proof, and someone can later do the computation to replace it with a short RSA proof.
 So blocks shrink over time.